paytonrules/paytonrules.github.io/software-development/_posts/2015-10-02-why-test-private-methods.md

 * Leave the tests as-is if the new class isn't going to be reused.
 * Add new tests to the new object.

 Private method tested, code improved, and there aren't even any yak sightings.
+This truly works in any language.

 [^1]: 3,820,001 after this blog goes up.
 [^2]: https://github.com/paytonrules/testing_private_methods